martin-ev/Who-feeds-the-world/index.md

 ### Are big producers wealthier?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The general trend we observe is that **developed countries are bigger producers**.
 This makes sense considering how we selected these features.
-Our regression model gives us the features that are **connected with a high GDP** thus the features selected will be markers of rich countries.
+Our regression model gives us the features that **relate to a high GDP** thus the features selected will be markers of rich countries.

 ### Is the production of important items stable?